brevzin/brevzin.github.io/_posts/2022-05-24-optional-assignment.md

 // ... etc. ...
 ```

 This approach is safe, in the sense that the only types that would use copy-assign would be the ones that explicitly opted in to such support.
-But there are very, very, very many such types.
+But there are very, very, very many such types (and, by contrast, very few proxy reference types).
 This just seems _incredibly_ tedious.
 This problem isn't particularly unique to `Optional` either.
 It's somewhat general to any wrapper type: it would be helpful to know if the type your wrapping is reference-ish or not.

 A third approach might be: forget it.
 Just unconditionally do destroy + copy-construct for all types.
 Including `Optional<string>`.
 Sure, we pessimize copy-assignment compared to the theoretical best.
 But we have a simple design that is definitely semantically correct for all types, and that is very important.
 How significant is copy-assignment anyway?
 Note that move-assignment, even in the destroy + copy-construct model, is still fine [^move].
 Is the added benefit of improved performance sufficient for the added complexity of having to have an opt-in trait to get that performance (or the added pain of having some types having the wrong semantics)?